By Fredrica Syren:

 Half of all grain crops produced in the world are being used to feed the world’s 65 billion farm animals instead of the 795 million people in the world who are starving.

-In the quest to produce cheaper meat, factory farms mass produce at a low cost by feeding animals factory farm pighormones so they will grow faster and bigger.
+In the quest to produce cheaper meat, factory farms mass produce at a low cost by feeding animals hormones so they will grow faster and bigger.
 The animals also live in very small areas, causing disease outbreaks.
 To prevent this and combat it, the animals are regularly fed low doses of antibiotics.
 All these medications cause huge damage to our eco-system and to our bodies.
 The animals are being treated horribly from the time they are born until they go to slaughter.
 Female animals will be impregnated over and over again, and their babies are taken from them within minutes after being born.
 Male animals usually are killed for meat.
 So, yes, when we demand cheap food, we also allow these practices to continue.
 Our environment and these animals pay the price for our cheap food.

 Factory farm animals produce three times more waste than people do.
 With mass production of meat comes lots of animal waste, which is stored in huge so-called lagoons that are outdoors and uncovered.
 Often, they are as big as several football fields and, unfortunately, are prone to leaks and spills that will contaminate and damage the environment.
 There was an incident in 2011 when an Illinois hog farm spilled 200,000 gallons of manure into a creek that resulted in the death of 110, 000 fish.
 Another problem is that manure produces methane, a “greenhouse gas” that damages the ozone layer which leads to overheating of the planet.

 Factory farms are increasingly more popular as the world consumes more and more meat.
-The result is meat from store that our current global food system is responsible for one-third of global greenhouse emissions and, on top of that, it completely depends on fossil fuels for transportation.
+The result is that our current global food system is responsible for one-third of global greenhouse emissions and, on top of that, it completely depends on fossil fuels for transportation.
 In this article I have not even covered agricultural factory farms and their use of toxic pesticides poisoning our planet, but basically factory livestock and agricultural farms create huge amounts of manure that pollute the soil, water and air.
 Animal factories also waste grain, water, fuel and other resources.
 They also threaten the health and quality of life of people living nearby.

 I will never be the one to say that everyone should become a vegan; instead, I say that you can protect the planet, farm animals and people by …

-• Reducing the amount of meat, eggs and dairy products you eat;
+- Reducing the amount of meat, eggs and dairy products you eat;

-• Buying directly from small organic family farms or farmers’ markets, and staying away from factory farm products, like eggs from caged hens; and
+- Buying directly from small organic family farms or farmers’ markets, and staying away from factory farm products, like eggs from caged hens; and

-• Instituting a meat-free day or two a week to make huge difference.
+- Instituting a meat-free day or two a week to make huge difference.

 Learn more about Factory farms effect on the environment: